At a Glance

 ✨Tip Number 1

 Network with professionals in the legal field, especially those who specialise in children law.
-Attend relevant seminars, workshops, or conferences to meet potential colleagues and mentors who can provide insights and possibly refer you to opportunities.
+Attend relevant seminars and workshops to meet potential colleagues and mentors who can provide insights into the role and the firm.

 ✨Tip Number 2